GabLeRoux/gableroux.com/_posts/2016-03-30-letsencrypt-saglacio.md

 Most of the things needed to get started are described on [Let’s Encrypt getting started page][getting-started] along with most up to date informations.

-Have a look to [Get HTTPS for free! on github][https://gethttpsforfree.com/] which shows you what happens in the background when using the client.
+Have a look to [Get HTTPS for free! on github][gethttpsforfree] which shows you what happens in the background when using the client.
 Everything is client side!

 ### Install letsencrypt